-The activation of the "Limit switch+" input inhibits any CW motor rotation and the activation of the "Limit switch"-input inhibits any CCW motor rotation.
+The activation of the "Limit switch+" input inhibits any CW motor rotation and the activation of the "Limit switch-" input inhibits any CCW motor rotation.

-The RESET input allows to erase any stored drive fault when the cause of the fault release has been cancelled.
+The RESET input allows the cancellation of any stored drive fault when the cause of the fault release has been eliminated.